menabyte/social-media/README.md

 The Startup.cs file has the conditional that checks what environment is being used.

 Application Features

+    Identity Login

-    User Profiles
+    Create User Profiles

-    Profile Photos
+    Upload Profile Photos

+    Create Post With Text or Photos

-    Commenting and Replies that include text or photos
+    Replies With Text or Photos

-    Likes
+    Like Post or Replies

-    Repost
+    Repost Post or Replies

-    Ability to Follow and have Followers
+    Ability to Follow

+    Timeline That Only Shows Who You Follow